zeek/zeek-docs/doc/frameworks/index.rst

 nearly every Zeek installation.
 The logging framework, for example, provides the machinery behind all of the Zeek logs covered earlier.
 Frameworks also build on each other, so it’s well worth knowing their capabilities.
-The next few sections cover them in detail.
+The next sections cover them in detail.

 .. toctree::
    :maxdepth: 1

+   broker
+   cluster
+   configuration
+   file-analysis
+   geoip
+   input
+   intel
    logging
+   management
+   netcontrol
    notice
-   input
-   configuration
-   intel
-   cluster
-   broker
-   supervisor
-   geoip
-   file-analysis
+   packet-analysis
    signatures
    sumstats
-   netcontrol
-   packet-analysis
+   supervisor
    tls-decryption